Node.js and Express Tutorial for Beginners

 Open your browser and visit the routes.

 You can also handle other HTTP methods such as GET and POST.
+You can also send HTML/XML as a response in your routes.

-Express Middlewares
+Express Middlewares for extending Functionality

 Middleware functions as the name suggests can be used to make changes in the request/response lifecycle of the express.
 Middleware functions execute before sending the response back to the user.
-You can use multiple middleware functions chained together and they execute in a order.
+You can use multiple middleware functions chained together and they execute in order.

 There are five types of middleware functions in the express.